ZenetHost/docs/zenetdocs/docs/locations.md

 ---
 sidebar_position: 2
 ---

 #  🌎 Available locations

-## Right now we only have location in:
-	Germany

-But we plan to add more locations soon
+Right now, we only have one location, `Germany`, but we plan to add more locations soon